 What’s the Difference Between a Hurricane Watch and Warning?

-A hurricane watch defined by National Oceanic and Atmospheric Administration (NOAA) means that hurricane conditions (sustained winds of 74 mph or higher) are possible within that certain location.
-A hurricane watch is issued 48 hours in advance of the anticipated onset of tropical-storm-force winds in an area.
+A hurricane watch defined by National Oceanic and Atmospheric Administration (NOAA) means that hurricane conditions (sustained winds of 74 mph or greater) are possible within your area.
+Hurricane watches 48 hours before it anticipates tropical storm-force winds in that area.

 A hurricane warning defined by NOAA means that hurricane conditions (sustained winds of 74 mph or higher) are expected somewhere within the warned area.
 Due to the fact that hurricane preparedness becomes difficult once winds reach tropical storm force (sustained winds of 39 to 73 mph), a warning is issued 36 hours in advance to allow for important preparation.